bhavani-mahalakshmi/chat-with-sql/README.md

-This application provides a chat interface for interacting with a database using AI.
-It leverages several key components and AI flows to understand user queries, execute database operations, and visualize the results.
+This application is an AI-powered chat interface that allows users to interact with a database using natural language queries.
+It leverages several key AI flows and React components to understand user intent, generate SQL queries, execute them against a connected database, and visualize the results in various formats.

 ## Application Logic